joergneulist/wsl_setup/README.md

 Setup WSL2 especially with respect to jupyter lab in virtual environments.

 ## Step 1: Enable WSL2 and get the kernel update
+* Open an Admin PowerShell
-* (Admin PowerShell) `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
+* `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
 * `wsl --set-default-version 2` to enable WSL2 - if it asks for a kernel update, install that

 ## Step 2: Install Linux distro